-- All LSATs through at least June 2022 will be administered as an LSAT Flex, which is taken at home at a time selected by the test-taker.
-Future LSATs are also likely to be in the LSAT Flex format until the COVID-19 situation is resolved.
+- All LSATs through at least June 2022 will be administered as remote LSATs, which are taken at home at a time selected by the test-taker.
+Future LSATs are also likely to be in the remote LSAT format until the COVID-19 situation is resolved.

-- As of August 2021, the LSAT-Flex will include an unscored, experimental section.
+- As of August 2021, the remote LSAT will include an unscored, experimental section.
 There will still only be three scored sections, though!
 (No double LR).